mekkablue/ShowAngledHandles/README.md

 # ShowAngledHandles.glyphsReporter

 This is a plugin for the [Glyphs font editor](https://glyphsapp.com/).
 It highlights BCPs (‘handles’) which are not horizontal or vertical, quite-but-not-completely-straight line segments, duplicate path segments, crossed handles (i.e., BCPs with more than 100% length), and zero handles.
-After installation, it will add the menu item *View > Show Angled Handles* (Cmd-Y, de: *Schräge Anfasser anzeigen,* es: *Mostrar manejadores inclinados,* fr: *Afficher les poignées inclinées,* zh: ⚖️路径检查工具).
+After installation, it will add the menu item *View > Show Angled Handles* (Ctrl-Y, de: *Schräge Anfasser anzeigen,* es: *Mostrar manejadores inclinados,* fr: *Afficher les poignées inclinées,* zh: ⚖️路径检查工具).

 ![Angled Handles are marked red.](ShowAngledHandles.png "Show Angled Handles Screenshot")